Regression During a Pandemic

 Identify ways to incorporate motivation, repeated practice, and reinforcement to increase adaptive behaviors and maintain skills.

 If your child is exhibiting challenging behavior, it’s important to understand why the behavior is occurring, i.e., what are they trying to communicate through this behavior.
-Understanding the communication driving the behavior (sometimes called the “function” of the behavior) is an important first step to helping them chose safer alternatives.
+Understanding the communication driving the behavior (sometimes called the “function” of the behavior) is an important first step to helping them choose safer alternatives.
 An effective way to understand the function is a process called, Functional Behavior Assessment (FBA).
 An FBA requires expertise and collaboration among all who know the child well.

 Addressing Regression with the IEP Team